India Digital Health Net

 India’s 1.3 billion people seek healthcare through a maze of public and private providers – the majority of these interactions are captured on hand-written paper records, or not at all.
 In January 2018, the Government of India announced what is potentially the world’s largest health insurance scheme, offering coverage for up to ₹500,000 (USD 7600) to approximately 500 million people.

 The need to monitor and evaluate services and payments for this vast insurance scheme will provide the impetus needed to jumpstart the health ecosystem.
 This greenfield also allows India to envision a bold new architecture for digital health data that avoids the shackles of redundancy and inaccessibility faced by health information exchange in the United States.

 The First 12 Months

-For the proposed API-enabled, UPI-like technological spine to meet its game-changing potential, we foresee the following steps to scale, in the next 12 months:
+For the proposed API-enabled, UPI-like technological spine to meet its game-changing potential, we implemented the following steps to scale:

 - Prototype an EHR-lite that is tested at a range of institutions

 - Prototype a Personal Health Record that exchanges data across multiple entities, including the NCD Screening and Management Tool, and the National Health Stack

 - City-wide PHR demonstration in a major Indian city (2019 first quarter)